In this article

 State income tax on LLCs

-One example of this is California, where LLCs that make more than $250,000 a year are subject to state taxes on gross receipts, ranging from $900 to $11,790.
-California-based LLCs also pay an annual fee, or franchise tax, of $800 that’s not based on income and is due whether the LLC turned a profit or not.
+One example is California, where LLCs that make more than $250,000 a year are subject to state taxes on gross receipts, ranging from $900 to $11,790.
+California-based LLCs also pay an annual fee, or franchise tax, of $800 that’s not based on income and is due whether the LLC turns a profit or not.

 These additional fees can be avoided by electing to be taxed as a corporation.